Does Matcha Have as Much Caffeine as Coffee? Here’s What To Know About Matcha

 Does Matcha have caffeine?
 The answer is yes.
 And if you get the jitters from coffee, then Matcha green tea might be the right way to get going in the morning.
 Not only does it have as much caffeine as coffee (and sometimes more), but it has tons of health benefits you just can’t get from coffee beans.

-But, you have to get Matcha from Japan, or don’t even waste your time.
+But, you have to get Matcha from Japan that has been grown and cultivated in the traditional way, or don’t even waste your time.

 Matcha green tea has received a lot praise as an alternative to coffee.
 It has more caffeine than coffee or other types of green teas, plus it is full of antioxidants and has added health benefits.
 But in order to get all the benefits of Matcha green tea, you need to make sure it is from Japan, the right type that is cultivated under the right conditions, and is brewed properly.